SingerofDarkNight/bbuh_helpers/README.md

-# bbuh_helpers
+# BBUH Helpers

-chrome extension for bbuhot
+a chrome extension for bbuhot.com